 This mini tour has 2 pano views, one from the top of each tower of the Roebling Suspension Bridge that connects Cincinnati, Ohio and Covington, Kentucky.
 The bridge was formally opened in 1867 and was the first bridge to cross the Ohio River between Ohio and Kentucky.
-This bridge […]
+This bridge was the “prototype” for the famous […]

 Cincinnati was one of 146 different US cities to host a rally to protest the Obama administration mandate forcing religious universities, charities, and other groups to pay for abortifacient drugs and other birth control for students and employees.

 The Hilton Cincinnati Netherland Plaza Hotel is a nice example of French Art-Deco architecture.
 Much of the decorative work was created in France several years before construction of the building and exhibited at the 1925 Exhibition of Decorative Art in Paris.
-The three panoramas included in this tour […]
+The three panoramas included in this tour feature the Palm Court area which contain […]

 For the 2012 Cincinnati Business Courier Book of Lists cover photo, I needed to create a high resolution photograph from the Carew Tower Observation Deck.
-This was a close approximation of the viewpoint I used for an earlier “tower pano” […]
+This was a close approximation of the viewpoint I used for an earlier “tower pano” that I produced for my website.
+A higher resolution image was needed to accommodate the […]

 The Procter and Gamble Company, founded in 1837, was ranked by “Fortune” magazine in 2011 at 5th place in the “World’s Most Admired Companies” list.
 It manufactures a wide range of consumer goods in facilities around the world.